crashinvaders/gdx-basis-universal/basisu-wrapper/README.md

 > To be added soon

 #### Android
 > The build was only tested with NDK 21.3.6528147 and may not work with any other version.
-It's recommended you install and use the same one.
+It's recommended that you install and use the same NDK release.
 - Install the NDK (using IntelliJ Idea/Android Studio's Android SDK manager or from [the official web page](https://developer.android.com/ndk/downloads)).
 - Create an environment variable `NDK_HOME` pointing to the installed NDK location.